 Gold investing has long been a popular option for investors looking to diversify their holdings.
-The precious metal is actively traded by a number of individuals and institutions, but is also held by a number of other investors as well.
-It has become a popular safe haven as there seems to be very few safe options left, especially now that the Swiss franc has been pegged to the euro.
-A gold allocation can also act as a hedging tool in a portfolio, as the metal’s price typically moves inversely when compared to major equity benchmarks, generally offering nice returns when broad markets are slumping [see also The Ultimate Guide To Gold Investing].
+The precious metal is actively traded by a number of individuals and institutions but is also held by a number of other investors as well.

-Beyond its role as a diversifying agent in a portfolio, perhaps the most enticing attribute that gold offers is the huge potential for price appreciation.
-Although prices were stuck in somewhat of a rut in the middle part of the last decade, financial turmoil, money printing, and widespread fears over inflation have pushed gold prices sharply higher in recent years to near all time highs.
-In fact, the price of gold has surged from about $800/oz. in 2008 to their current level, nearly two times that mark.
-Given the continuation of easy money policies by the Fed and other central banks around the world, as well as the very real possibility of more turmoil in the financial space, it isn’t surprising that many investors are looking to cash in on this modern day gold rush.
+Beyond its role as a diversifying agent in a portfolio, perhaps gold’s most enticing attribute is its huge potential for price appreciation.
+Although prices were stuck in somewhat of a rut during the middle of the last decade, financial turmoil, money printing, and widespread fears over inflation have pushed gold prices sharply to near all-time highs.

-For these investors looking to make a play on this elusive metal, we explore every nook and cranny of the investing world to offer 50 ways to play gold:
+For those investors looking to make a play on this elusive metal, we explore every nook and cranny of the investing world to offer 50 ways to play gold.

 ETFs have been instrumental in making a number of commodities more widely available to the average investor and gold is no exception.
 These funds are designed to offer high transparency, low expenses, and a number of tax advantages to avoid major headaches come April.
-There are now a wide variety of ETFs that track everything from physical gold bullion, to more complex strategies that hedge equity markets with gold futures in their underlying holdings.
-Below, we outline a number of viable ETF options for gold exposure [for more gold news subscribe to our free newsletter]:
+There are now a wide variety of ETFs that track everything from physical gold bullion to more complex strategies that hedge equity markets with gold futures in their underlying holdings.
+Below, we outline a number of viable ETF options for gold exposure.

 - Physical Swiss Gold Shares (SGOL): This fund also holds physical bullion, but only in vaults located in Switzerland for those that feel their gold holdings are safer outside of major vaults in the U.S. and London.